Cantera/cantera-website/source/news/kincodecon2018.md

 After lunch, the SC discussed affiliated packages in the Cantera ecosystem.
 These packages tend to use Cantera in some way, although they are mostly not officially maintained by the Cantera developers.
-We have added an {{% doc %}}affiliated-packages{{% /doc %}} page that lists the current packages the SC is aware of.
+We have added an [](/affiliated) page that lists the current packages the SC is aware of.
 The list will be "crowd-sourced" with input from the Users' Group on Google.

 On Saturday, the SC discussed the governance of the Cantera project.
-We identified the [Astropy] project as an "aspirational peer" project because of their role in the astronomy community.
+We identified the [Astropy](http://www.astropy.org) project as an "aspirational peer" project because of their role in the astronomy community.
 We also identified their governance procedures as robust and relatively transparent, something we would like to strive towards.